DevExpress/devextreme-react/README.md

 ## <a name="getting-started"></a>Getting Started ##

-You can try this [live example](https://stackblitz.com/edit/devextreme-react) (no need to install anything).
+You can try this [live example](https://stackblitz.com/edit/devextreme-react).

 If you’d rather use a local development environment check out the sections below.